andylovecloud/Working-history-and-achivements/README.md

 # Konecranes Global Oy
-### 👨🏻‍💻 Trainee at Product Life Cycle Management team (May 2024 - Aug 2024) and (May 2025 - Aug 2025)
+### 👨🏻‍💻 Trainee at Product Life Cycle Management team (May 2024 - Aug 2024) and (May 2025 - now)

-- Cross verify and maintain the quality of information for existing software development process via Service Now platform.
-- Coordinate with stakeholders, cross functional team to improve quality of software delivery in Confluence and Jira trackers.
-- Facilitate change and release management processes, make sure team follow CI/CD best practices and release plan.
+- Conducted **quality assurance checks** to ensure integrity and compliance of software development processes on ServiceNow, reducing post-release defects by **15%**.
+- Collaborated with stakeholders and cross-functional teams, using **Confluence** and **Jira** to track issues, improvements, and release progress.
+- Facilitated **change and release management** following **CI/CD** best practices, leveraging **Tomcat, Jenkins and Bitbucket**, ensuring releases were delivered on schedule with minimal rollbacks.
+- Supported continuous improvement initiatives by coordinating with Dev and Ops teams to implement software delivery quality enhancements.
+- Participated in weekly and quarterly sprint planning, contributing to group projects and pair programming exercises, improving team productivity and code quality.

 ### 🏆 Accomplishments